spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

 ---
-title: "AWS: Your First Cluster"
+title: "VMware: Your First Cluster"
-metaTitle: "AWS: Your First Cluster"
+metaTitle: "VMware: Your First Cluster"
-metaDescription: "Spectro Cloud page listing the steps for deploying AWS clusters"
+metaDescription: "Spectro Cloud page listing the steps for deploying VMware clusters"
 ---

 # Your First Cluster